Peelander-Z: History

-In 1999 the band released a mini album on Eat Rice Records.
+In 2000, the band released a self-titled mini-album on Eat Rice Records.
 The band was also featured on an episode of the Upright Citizens Brigade on Comedy Central.

-In 2001 Peelander-Z released their first full-length album, "Rocket Gold Star", on Eat Rice Records.
+In 2001, Peelander-Z released their first full-length album, "Rocket Gold Star", on Eat Rice Records.
 The band remained active that year, touring both Canada and Japan.

 In June 2008, Peelander Blue announced he would be leaving the group to "go back to the Peelander-planet" because he is "a prince of P-Planet" and the "P-King will be retiring."
 (P-Blue was getting married and could no longer tour.)
 In July 2008, Peelander-Z welcomed Peelander-Green.

 On September 17, 2012, Peelander-Red announced he would be leaving the band at the end of their U.S. tour.
 He left the band to open up his own bar in New York.
 Peelander-Purple, Akiteru Ito, joined the band as his replacement in February 2013.

 In late 2013, Peelander Green left the band and has since been replaced by several temporary members, including Becoming the Archetype drummer Chris Heaton.
 He was later replaced by Ryo Tanaka, formerly of the Japanese band Spica.
 Tanaka left the band some time later.

 Videos surfacing from 2015 live concerts show Peelander-Z performing as only a three-piece band with Yellow on Guitar, Green on drums and Pink on bass.

 In 2016, Film Movement released Mad Tiger, the feature documentary film about the band's inner turmoil during and after Peelander-Red's departure, and leading into Peelander-Green's departure.
 The film was in production from 2012 to 2015 and was directed by Jonathan Yi and Michael Haertlein.
 The film revealed that Hioki and Kanazaki were married.

 Peelander-Z released an album titled Go PZ Go on April 6, 2018.

 The band canceled a planned 2020 tour due to the COVID-19 pandemic.
 Ito left the band in 2022.

 The band released a new album titled P-Party Z-Party in 2023.
 They had a 25th anniversary tour that year as a three-piece band with Yellow on Guitar and vocals, Pink on a sampler, and Green on drums.
 Drummer Scott Sticker filled in as Green on that tour.